Expertise

 Strategic Position and Readiness

 This is the first step in the strategic planning process.
-The requirement at this stage is to determine if the conditions at the company are adequate to create and implement a master plan.
+The requirement at this stage is to determine whether the conditions at the company are adequate to create and implement a master plan.
 Possible hindrances also have to be considered so they can be avoided.
-This stage requires decision-makers to determine where the company is, where it is headed, and the specific methods to drive it towards the desired destination.
-A SWOT analysis is quite effective at determining an organization’s readiness and position.
+This stage requires decision-makers to determine where the company is, where it is headed, and the specific methods to drive it toward the desired destination.
+A SWOT analysis is quite effective at determining an organization's readiness and position.

 Develop Objectives and Create a Plan for the Company